ineiti/circle_led/README.md

 # DONE

+- Countdown also shows in users
+- Nicer display of the LEDs with correct calculation (I know trigonometry better than Claude...)
-- Make moving around twice as fast as the blobs
+- Make moving around thrice as fast as the blobs
 - Avoid hiding of users
 - Add bonus points to get more life
 - Don't jump too often